 Q&A With a Sexual Harassment Lawyer in Maryland

-As a sexual harassment lawyer in Maryland, Don Quinn is regularly asked questions about what is and isn’t legal.
+As sexual harassment lawyers in Maryland, Don Quinn and Alexus Viegas are regularly asked questions about what is and isn’t legal.
 During complimentary consultations, he helps people understand what the law says and their options.
 Here are answers to some of the questions he is frequently asked.
 Remember that this is not legal advice, and every situation is different.
 Schedule a free phone consultation to find out what your legal options are after being sexually harassed.

 Q&A with a Sexual Harassment Lawyer in Maryland